jrgparkinson/mushy-layer/doc/InitialAndBoundaryConditions.md

 1. Neumann
 2. Inflow/outflow

-For vectors, there are lots of options, some of the most important being
+For velocity, there are lots of options, some of the most important being

 0. Solid wall
 2. Inflow/outflow - pressure = 0, velocity determined by the projection